 Today, I’d like to address an important issue: the lack of engagement in K-12.

-We’re working on implementing gamification elements within TalentLMS to improve the engagement of learners on all facets of education and training.
+We’re working on implementing gamification features in TalentLMS to improve the engagement of learners on all facets of education and training.

 As George Bernard Shaw once said “We don’t stop playing because we grow old; we grow old because we stop playing.”